Guidelines for entering the IBC2014 Innovation Awards

 6 There are three categories: for the most innovative project in Content Creation, Content Management and Content Technology.
 You will nominate which category you think your project best fits on the entry form, although the judges reserve the right to move it to another category.

-8 Your entry should be for a system which has been implemented and is in routine use (or will be by 31 July 2013).
-While the judges welcome systems which are cumulative in their success and so will have been developed or implemented over an extended period, perhaps even years, the nature of innovation means that systems which went live before mid-2012 are unlikely to make the short list.
+8 Your entry should be for a system which has been implemented and is in routine use, or will be by 31 July 2014.
+While the judges welcome systems which are cumulative in their success and so will have been developed or implemented over an extended period, perhaps even years, the nature of innovation means that systems which went live before the beginning of IBC2013 are unlikely to make the short list.

-9 Your entry will be judged on the information you provide on the entry form, so make sure this is complete and compelling.
+9 Your entry will be judged solely on the information you provide on the entry form, so make sure this is complete and compelling.
 You should describe the technical, creative or business challenge faced by the user, and how the project uses innovative technology to solve it.
-Rarely the judges will ask for clarification, but in general they form their opinion on what they read on the form.
+On occasions the judges will ask for further information or clarification, but in general they form their opinion on what they read on the form.

-10 There is space in the entry form for about 1,500 words describing the project.
+10 There is space in the entry form for about 1500 words describing the project.
 Please make sure this is a detailed and accurate description.
 Do not use brochure copy or other marketing-speak: the judges need to know how the team collaborated to solve this specific challenge, how successfully the project met the challenge, and the experience of the end user.
-Remember this is your one chance to excite the judges, so make sure it tells the full story.
+Remember this is your one chance to win the judges’ support, so make sure it tells the full story.

 11 As well as the complete description we ask you for a summary of the project challenges and success, in 100 words.